n17r4m/mpyx/README.md

     def initialize(self, *args, **kwargs):
         # This is executed very early on while still in the parent's process
         # context.
-Usually you won;t need to override this method, but can be
+Usually you won't need to override this method, but can be
         # useful to perform some kinds of early configuration that cannot
         # be accomplished once this process is forked into a child.
         pass